simoamico94/AOEffect3D/README.md

  When time elapses or there will be one only one player alive, the game will finish and return back to the Waiting view, in order to prepare the next round.

  # Blueprint Customization
- Disclaimer: This guide explained the flow when using the enhanced versions of arena.lua and aoeffect.lua blueprints that I've made.
+ In this guide I've described the flow when using the enhanced versions of arena.lua and aoeffect.lua blueprints that I've made.
 Everything will work also with the base versions that you can view on the [cookbook](https://cookbook_ao.g8way.io/tutorials/bots-and-games/arena-mechanics.html), but it will be limited in some parts.
  More precisely:
  - I've added Waiting players info in the arena Game State
  - I've created some data structures to store the list of attacks happening and relative handler to get them